 Bluehead suckers are native to the Green and Colorado River watersheds as well as portions of the Lake Bonneville Basin.
 They feed on algae and bugs they scrape off the rocks and, for this reason, they prefer swift rocky waters.
 Adults can grow to be 16 inches long.
 They have dusky blue heads, and the area just before their tail fin is often very slender.
-They are on the Utah Sensitive Species List.

 Flannelmouth suckers are native to the Green, Colorado and Virgin River watersheds.
 Individuals can live up to 30 years, reach lengths up to 30 inches and sometimes migrate more than 150 miles to spawn.
 Their lips are large and fleshy, and their backs can range in color from light olive to dark brown.
 Flannelmouth suckers live in a variety of habitats.
 You could find them in the depths of the Colorado River in Cataract Canyon or in a small tributary like the Strawberry River.
-They are on the Utah Sensitive Species List.